indiana-university/automated-transcription-service/doc/log-reports.md

 The report will be downloaded as a JSON file.

-Optional: Use the reports.json file to convert the JSON to a CSV file.
+Optional: Use the reports.py script to convert the JSON to a CSV file.
+Note that this script assumes job names start with a username, e.g. jsmith_full_job_name_123.